-The Central Bank has indicated that requirements in respect of both 'statements of responsibilities' and 'management responsibility maps' will be set out in regulations
+The Consultation sets out requirements in respect of both 'statements of responsibilities' and 'management responsibilities maps'.

 SEAR will support senior management in implementing an effective governance framework by identifying how the business and its risks are being managed and any gaps which may arise."
 'Individual Accountability - a maturing of financial regulation', speech by Gerry Cross, Central Bank's Director of Financial Regulation: Policy and Risk (24 June 2022)